quanterall/HaskellMaterials/README.md

 As is usually the case with these things, people have helped make things possible and with improving
 things:

-Ivana Andersson - For helping by reading the chapters and going through exercises, pointing out how they could be improved.
+Ivana Andersson, Bogdan Bogdanov, Pavlin Nedelchev & Ivan Volkov - For helping by reading the chapters and going through exercises, pointing out how they could be improved.

 Radiana Koleva - For giving general advice on structure.